-The following commentary by Giovanni Montini, the future Blessed Paul VI, was written in response to a play about Pope Pius XII, called, The Deputy.
+The following commentary by Giovanni Montini, the future Pope St. Paul VI, was written in response to a play about Pope Pius XII, called, The Deputy.

 The play slanders Pope Pius XII’s decisions and supposed “silence” during the Holocaust, and Montini’s unabashed defense of the Holy Father is evident in the words he wrote just before he himself became the new Pontiff.